-The art uses a refinded balance of 'softness' and 'hardness' to develop the correct structure and natural alignment of the skeleton for whole body movement.
+The art uses a refined balance of 'softness' and 'hardness' to develop the correct structure and natural alignment of the skeleton for whole body connection.
 In Taijiquan, force is used and applied intelligently and with the right timing to maximize efficiency.

 We train the body's sensitivity to

 movement, forces and physical pressure from the training partner with an

 exercise known as Push Hands (Tui Shou).
 From push hands and form practise, one develops certain

 physical force skills / "energies" or methods of using force (Jin) such as the most commonly known eight: